localpreservation/localpreservation.github.io/2016-ncptt-media-grant.md

 # NCPTT 2016 Media Grant Application

+**Update—November 3, 2015:** We completed the grant application just in time to submit before the deadline!
+We switched from GitHub to Google Docs at the end of the process to make sure we had the formatting right for Microsfot Word (the required submission format).

 We are writing a grant application and a guide to writing grant applications at the same time!
 Check out [our blog post for why we are doing this]({{ site.url }}/blog/ncptt-media-grant-application/), review our instructions for how to apply for a grant, take a look at the requirements for the NCPTT 2016 Media Grant, or read our grant application in progress.

 Please share your comments on our grant application tutorial or the draft grant application with [Eli Pousson](http://twitter.com/elipousson).
 You can also creating issues in this repo or fork this repo to contribute edits directly.
 This grant is due on **Tuesday, November 3, 2015**.